Steve Kerr says center DeMarcus Cousins available for Game 1

 It was a low-risk, high-reward move for Golden State.
 The Warriors were coming off two straight titles and got to add an elite talent for mid-level money.

 Cousins appeared in 30 games during the regular season, working himself into shape for the playoffs.
-He got hurt while chasing a loose ball and taking an awkward fall in the second postseason game, and now apparently will face the challenge of rejoining the Warriors’ lineup — one that still is without Kevin Durant while he recovers from a calf strain — during the finals.
+He got hurt while chasing a loose ball and taking an awkward fall in the second postseason game, and now will be working his way back into a rhythm for the Warriors — who are still without Kevin Durant while he recovers from a calf strain — during the finals.

-Warriors forward Draymond Green said he anticipates Cousins dealing with some awkward moments while adjusting to the finals stage.

-“One thing we do know is DeMarcus is a great basketball player,” Green said.
-“So at that point then you just go out there and you do what you’re great at.
-And everything else will fall in line.”